bitrise-io/bitrise/_docs/cli-how-to-guide.md

 Now even the geeky ones will know the time thanks to your UNIX_TIMESTAMP output!
 Great job!
 Your first Workflow is done!

-But before you close this tab let's put some twist in it shall we?
+But before you close this tab let's put some twist in it, shall we?

-As the saying goes: "It's good to know the time, but flooding a Slack channel with the current time is the best!"
+As the saying goes: "It's good to know the time, but flooding a conversation with a teammate on [Slack](https://slack.com/) with the current time is the best!"

-So our next step will be adding a Slack Step to notify a channel about the current time! **Keeping your private information is very important for us so we'll use the `.bitrise.secrets.yml` file for the Slack informations.
-Make sure to include the .bitrise.secrets.yml file in your .gitignore** Let's open the file (or create it if there's no `.bitrise.secrets.yml`).
-The following inputs are needed for running the slack-message Step:
+So our next step will be adding a [slack-message](https://github.com/bitrise-io/bitrise-steplib/tree/master/steps/slack-message/1.2.0) Step to notify the chosen teammate about the current time! **Keeping your private informations private is very important for us so we'll use the `.bitrise.secrets.yml` file to store the informations needed to send a message via [Slack](https://slack.com/).
+Make sure to include the `.bitrise.secrets.yml` file in your `.gitignore` file!** Let's open the file (or create it if there's no `.bitrise.secrets.yml`).
+The following inputs are needed for running the [slack-message](https://github.com/bitrise-io/bitrise-steplib/tree/master/steps/slack-message/1.2.0) Step:

 - SLACK_WEBHOOK_URL:
 - SLACK_CHANNEL:
 - SLACK_FROM_NAME:
 - SLACK_ERROR_FROM_NAME:
-- SLACK_ERROR_MESSAGE_TEXT:

 Now that you added the required inputs add the slack-message Step to the Workflow.
 When you're done the Workflow should look something like this: